eskridgerue/zarf-package-software-factory/README.md

 ## Customize

-There's lots of different customization you can do, but the most important one will be to update `template/bigbang/values.yaml` to change the `domain: bigbang.dev` to your actual domain, and update the TLS Cert and Key in the `istio:` section to your actual cert and key.
+There's lots of different customization you can do, but the most important one will be to update `template/bigbang/values.yaml` to change the `domain: bigbang.dev` to your actual domain, and update the TLS Cert and Key in the `istio:` section to your actual cert and key. _**YOUR TLS CERT KEY MUST BE TREATED AS A SECRET**_.
+It is present here because `bigbang.dev` has its A record configured to point at `127.0.0.1` to make development and testing easier.
+Further development is planned to move the istio cert configuration to a Kubernetes Secret instead of a ConfigMap.

 ## Next Steps